BleachKrieg/Conquerors-Crown-New-Horizon/README.md

 ## Controls

+In-Game && tutorial:
 - W,A,S,D : Camera movement (also with the mouse and minimap).

+- F1: Gain 100 of Wood,Stone and Gold (Resources).

+- F2: Skip to defeat scene (only in-game).

+- F3: Skip to victory scene (only in-game).

+- F5: Save current game state (only in-game).

+- F6: Load previous game state.

+- X: skip tutorial (only tutorial)

-- F10: God mode (in this mode the player doesn't use resources when creating troops/buldings/level ups).
+- F10: God mode (in this mode the player doesn't use resources when creating troops/buldings/level ups), friendly troops won't receive damage.

 - While F10 active: